zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 A resource create experience usually contains:
 1. Tabs with descriptive text and learn more links to switch between logical input steps
-2. Input fields divided into logical sections with a lot of instructional, descriptive text
+2. Input fields divided into logical sections with concise, instructional, descriptive text for each section
 3. Footer navigation with buttons to navigate tabs and submit form

 ### Design Principles